Skip to main content

 What is fifth disease?

-Fifth disease is a very common childhood illness.
+Fifth disease (erythema infectiosum) is a contagious and usually mild viral infection that is common in children.
+It is caused by parvovirus B19.
 Adults can get it too.
 It is sometimes called slapped-cheek disease because of the rash that some people get on the face.
 You spread the disease by coughing and sneezing.

-Fifth disease is usually a mild illness that lasts a few weeks.
+Fifth disease is usually a mild infection that lasts a few weeks.
 It can be more serious for people with weak immune systems or blood disorders, such as sickle cell disease.
-It can also cause problems for a developing fetus if exposure to the illness occurs during pregnancy.
-But this isn't common.

 What causes it?